DanielBandarica02/SOC-HomeLab/docs/phase0-planning-design.md

 ## 4. Architecture Decisions

-Each decision is recorded with rationale, trade-offs, and alternatives considered.
+Each decision is recorded with rationale and alternatives considered.
 Future revisions of the lab can challenge or revise these — but the reasoning is preserved.

 ### 4.1 Network segmentation via VLANs